-V{ISET1} , the input voltage range of ISET1, is between 0 V and 2 V. The SRP and SRN pins are used to sense voltage across R{SR} with default value of 10 m Ω .
+V{ISET1} , the input voltage range of ISET1, is from 0 V to 2 V. The SRP and SRN pins are used to sense voltage across R{SR} with default value of 10 m Ω .
 However, resistors of other values can also be used.
 A larger sense resistor gives a larger sense voltage and a higher regulation accuracy, but at the expense of higher conduction loss.

-Input Adapter Current Regulation
+9.3.3 Input Adapter Current Regulation

-The total input from an ac adapter or other dc source is a function of the system supply current and the battery charging current.
+The total input from an AC adapter or other DC source is a function of the system supply current and the battery charging current.
 System current normally fluctuates as portions of the systems are powered up or down.
-Without dynamic power management (DPM), the source must be able to supply the maximum system current and the maximum charger input current simultaneously.
+Without DPM, the source must be able to supply the maximum system current and the maximum charger input current simultaneously.
 By using DPM, the battery charger reduces the charging current when the input current exceeds the input current limit set by ACSET.
-The current capability of the ac adapter can be lowered, reducing system cost.
+The current capability of the AC adapter can be lowered, reducing system cost.